elnao/BallPeen/README.md

 ## Run the below setup steps
 - Use GPO to push this PS1 file and respounder.exe to C:\Program Files\elnao\.
 - Use GPO to lock the elnao folder down so only admins can get to it.
-- Use GPO to create a scheduled task to run the BallPeen.ps1 file every 5 minutes.
+- Use GPO to create a scheduled task to run the BallPeen.ps1 script 1 minute after system boots.
 - Use GPO to create windows firewall rule allowing **only** %SystemDrive%\Program Files\elnao\respounder.exe on All local ports and remote ports 137 Udp and 5355 UDP.
 - Use Windows Event Forwarding to forward event ID 1337 and 1338 from the application log to your SIEM.
   See Event Forwarding Query